Ir0n2/Watch_Dogs_tools/README.md

 make sure you have figlet installed for this one specifically.
 But this one can crack SHA1, SHA256, SHA512, and MD5 hashes.
 There's also a complimentary hash tester to go with it.
 Run the hash through the tester, if it's SHA1, SHA256, SHA512, or MD5 you can take a crack at it with the hash cracker.

+# Search thingy

+The search thing is basically just sherlock. searches for the same name across a few different websites. sometimes it has false positives.
+Usually it's accurate.
+It's kinda cool, I didn't know my homie used twitter until I used this.
+So it definetly works.